Guidelines for the Review of Submissions

 Item-1.
 Any of the editors may select peer reviewers based on background and areas of expertise.

 Item-2.
-Every submission should be sent to three peer reviewers.
+Every submission should be sent to two peer reviewers.

 Item-3.
 A submitting author or co-author cannot be a reviewer of his or her own submission.